Jrjungemann/iOS-Developer-Resources/README.md

-# iOS-Resources
+# iOS Developer Resources
-A fancy list of iOS resources for anyone who wants to build their knowledgbase
+A fancy list of resources for iOS developers

 Documentation | Summary
 ---- | ----